EXPLORE THIS STORY

 BIASES

-The National Post documents the ceasefire breakdown with legal and strategic framing: Iran attacked UAE 'for the first time since the ceasefire', raising questions about the accord's value and regional stability consequences
+The National Post documents the ceasefire breach through legal and strategic lenses: Iran's attack on the UAE marks the first violation 'since the ceasefire,' raising questions about the agreement's viability and implications for regional stability.

 Dominant angle identified — does not reflect unanimity of this country’s media